"Touch with your hands, feel with your heart, heal with your soul."

 The more massage you receive, the more supple and relaxed your musculature becomes.

 When the body is invaded by foreign cells or substances, an immune response is triggered.
 The body dramatically increases its production of T-cells and B-cells, our first line of defence.
 The lymphatic system, with its vast network of lymph nodes, vessels and capillaries, is also a major part of our immune system.
-It circulates lymph fluid throughout the body and its organs, makes contact with these foreign substances and toxins, and assists in killing them.
+It circulates lymph fluid throughout the body and its organs, makes contact with these foreign substances and toxins, and assists in killing and moving them out.

-The lymphatic system flows in part because of the contraction of skeletal muscles that compress lymph vessels and push the fluid through the body.
+The lymphatic fluid flows in part, because of the contraction of skeletal muscles that compresses lymph vessels and pushes the fluid through the body.